GambitBSM/GambitBSM.github.io/content/en/documentation/code/Classes/structGambit_1_1MapCollection.md

 ---
-title: 'struct Gambit::MapCollection'
+title: "struct Gambit::MapCollection"
-description: 'Struct to hold collections of function pointer maps to be filled by derived classes. '
+description: "Struct to hold collections of function pointer maps to be filled by derived classes. "

 ---

-# Gambit::MapCollection
+# struct Gambit::MapCollection